Mission

 What we offer

-Drug discovery support services
+Drug discovery support

 We undertake individual-level evaluations (compound screening, genetic screening, identification of disease-causing signaling networks, etc.) on behalf of our clients for diseases for which they wish to create drugs, and provide evaluation results promptly.